-Are there any areas of income that are exempt from taxation in your country/territory?
+Are there any areas of income that are exempt from taxation in your country/jurisdiction?
 If so, please provide a general definition of these areas.

 Are there any concessions made for expatriates in your country/jurisdiction?

 As a general rule, any person domiciled or resident in Chile is subject to income taxes on a worldwide basis.
 Individuals who are neither resident nor domiciled in Chile pay taxes only on their Chilean source income.

 Foreigners with residence or domicile in Chile will pay taxes only on their Chilean source income during the first 3 years since their arrival to Chile.
 After this period has elapsed, foreigners will be subject to income taxes on their worldwide income.
 Chilean legislation establishes that this period might be extended in qualified circumstances, but in practice, this extension is unusual.

 Is salary earned from working abroad taxed in Chile?
 If so, how?

 Salary earned from working abroad would be taxable in Chile depending on the residence status of the taxpayer.
-If a non-Chilean national professional starts to work in Chile, and they have been in the country/territory less than 3 years, they are only taxable on their Chilean source Income.
+If a non-Chilean national professional starts to work in Chile, and they have been in the country/jurisdiction less than 3 years, they are only taxable on their Chilean source Income.
 Therefore, any salary earned by non-Chilean national taxpayers working abroad is not taxable in Chile for the first 3 years of the assignment.
 After that time lapses, salary earned abroad is subject to taxes on a worldwide basis.

 Chilean nationals residing in Chile are taxed on their worldwide income from day one.